Paul-Nixon/Website-4/README.md

 # **Description**
 This project is the 4th website-project I've created, built by implementing HTML5, CSS3, & JavaScript.

 After finishing this project, compared to the others, I'm certain I put the most effort into this one.
-I highly recommend checking out the [https://youtu.be/lXrA-2tBXts](Youtube video) I made where I discuss each webpage's layout, my thought process while creating them, & what inspired their design.
+I highly recommend checking out the [Youtube video](https://youtu.be/lXrA-2tBXts) I made where I discuss each webpage's layout, my thought process while creating them, & what inspired their design.
 (Make sure you like and share the video if you enjoy it.
 I need all the exposure I can get, and I'll continue making videos if it gets an unexpected amount of support).
 As always, I hope anyone who views the project enjoys it & respects the effort I put in building it.<br></br>

 # **Screenshots**
 ## **Desktop**